rodion-gudz/android-tool.ml/friendly-telegram/index.md

 ---
-title: Friendly Telegram
+title: Web
 layout: default
-nav_exclude: true
+has_children: true
+nav_order: 3
 ---

-# {{ page.title }}

-Welcome to the Friendly-Telegram documentation
+# Web mode

+## Enabling

+The web mode is enabled by default.
+To disable it, simply append `--no-web` to the parameters